 What are Traffic Logs?

 Traffic Logs give you a real-time, per-request view of your server’s activity.
-Every MCP tool call is recorded with its full context: who called it, what parameters were passed, what was returned, how long it took, and what log output your code produced.
+Every MCP tool call is recorded with its full context: the MCP method, input parameters, response body, HTTP status, client IP, geographic origin, session ID, and execution duration.

 You can access Traffic Logs from the dashboard sidebar under Observability → Traffic Logs, or from the Logs tab on any server detail page.